networkf/network.github.io/index.md

 ---
 ## Network

-Welcome to the network. network.foundation is your portal into the world of Network.
-This is a directory from which you can explore everyting related to the network.
+Welcome to the network.
+This is your portal into the world of Network.
+It is a directory from which you can explore everyting related to the network.

 ## What is Network?

-Network is the brain computer network to power virtual dreams and home of neural interface technology to experience novel states of mind.
-Network’s mission is to accelerate the advent of virtual worlds and create an alternative model for self-governance.
+Network is the brain computer network to power virtual dreams and foundation of neural interface technology to experience novel states of mind.
+Network's mission is to accelerate the advent of virtual worlds and create an alternative model for self-governance.
 We are building tools to empower individuals to break free from infinite mental loops, explore the nature of their mind and find liberty to dream freely.

 ## Whitepaper
 <a href="https://networkn.org/network" target="_blank">networkn.org/network</a>